 Reflections on PTBO Game Jam 03

-As the space filled with jammers, the single room approach really started to shine as I could watch jammers helping jammers, and everyone getting to participate in the antics which inevitably happen when you gather a group of game developers and deprive them of sleep.
+As the space filled with jammers, the single room approach really started to shine as I could watch jammers helping jammers, and everyone gets to participate in the antics which inevitably happen when you gather a group of game developers and deprive them of sleep.

-I was most proud of for 03 was the livestream on Twitch; this was something that I had started thinking about a couple months before the event.
-From professional tier software and hardware, to custom developed servers, we created a great base level of tech for future events to build on.
+I was most proud of for 03 was the livestream on Twitch; this was something that I had started thinking about a couple of months before the event.
+From professional tier software and hardware to custom developed servers, we created a great base level of tech for future events to build on.
 There were a few hiccups, but given that we were using bleeding edge tech, and doing something this sophisticated that had never been done in our geographic area, I think we can let them go for this event.

 The stream also provided a unique value-add to all the sponsors where they could run advertisements, and their branding was broadcast to the world at large.
-We have already got a few ideas to improve for next event.
+We have already got a few ideas to improve for the next event.
 That work will have to take a back seat for a little bit with the jammers having till this Friday to submit their games on itch.io for peer review.
 I need to start thinking about making the 03 wrap video.

 A special shout out to the team of volunteers that helped 03 run so smooth.
 Despite their lack of sleep, they maintained their enthusiasm and professionalism throughout the event.
 I really am happy with how well this event ran, from setup to tear down, it was a much nicer experience from my point of view.
 Additions to the team also meant more workload distribution, freeing up some of my time prior to this event.
 Good people, make good things happen.

 So what’s next for the PTBO Game Jam?